 Such businesses include:

-According to SAMHSA, many of these essential businesses fall under industries who have the highest rates of past-month illicit drug abuse, including:
+According to SAMHSA, many of these essential businesses fall under industries that have the highest rates of past-month illicit drug abuse, including:

 The same report also indicates that these industries have the highest rates of alcohol misuse: